kbalAtes/WeatherApplication/README.md

 ###### Building Using Premake fo Windows

- 1-Clone the git repository onto your local storage.

-$ cd WeatherApplication

-Generate project files by running a command like this one

 $ premake5 vs2022

 You can see a complete list of the actions and other options supported by a project with the command